The Importance of Identifying Signs of Mind Control

 The withdrawal and recovery are also basically the same process.

-So what are facets of mind control used by cults?
+So what are facets of mind control used by cults and modern society?

 It is very hard to keep genetically modified corn products, hormones, sugar, chemicals, fluoride, and food additives out of your diet.
 VERY hard.
 It’s almost impossible.
 This is despite clear evidence that some of the above is actually harmful and indicative evidence that the rest of it might be harmful to both your physical health and your mental health.